the-turing-way/the-turing-way/Chapter_Version_Control.md

 ![master_branch](figures/master_branch.png)

+Every time you make a commit you can tag it with a commit message explaining what this snapshot of your project is doing.
+This makes it very easy to find what you're looking for when you need to go back to a past version.

 So you have your project and you want to add new or something or try something out.
 With version control you can make a branch to do this work on.
 Any work you do on your branch won't be present on your main project (referred to as your master branch) so it remains nice and safe and you can continue to work on it.
 Once you're happy with your New Thing you can 'merge' your branch back into your master copy.

 ![one_branch](figures/one_branch.png)